Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Concluding remarks

 We have presented various new general bounds on the separating redundancy of a linear code.
 Progress has been made both on the lower and on the upper bounds through probabilistic combinatorics and design theory.

+We have also shown a striking similarity between $l$-separating parity-check matrices and X-codes, which is Proposition \ref{prop:xcodeseparation}.
+This allowed us to improve known general bounds on the parameters of optimal X-codes by employing essentially the same probabilistic tool as the one we used to derive probabilistic bounds on separating redundancy.
+Theorem \ref{Co:t-lower} and its slightly tighter version provided upper bounds in closed form on the shortest possible length of an X-code.
+Indeed, we proved that a $(t,n,d,x)$ X-code exists for any

-The lower bound we gave is always at least as sharp as the previously known one by Theorem \ref{lwb:volume} and quite often sharper.
+On the separating redundancy side, the lower bound we gave is always at least as sharp as the previously known one by Theorem \ref{lwb:volume} and quite often sharper.
 It is notable that there exist linear codes that achieve our lower bound by Theorem \ref{thm:lwb} for some $l$.
 Interesting examples include all MDS codes with $l = d-2$, where Theorems \ref{thm:lwb} and \ref{lwb:volume} coincide and are both achieved by the $[n,k,n-k+1]_q$ codes (see \cite{Abdel-Ghaffar:2013} for the $(d-2)$-separating redundancy of an MDS code).
 Thus, any general lower bound which is at least as sharp must reduce to Theorem \ref{thm:lwb} in the achievable cases.
 For this reason, it appears very difficult to give a simple and better lower bound without imposing some condition on the applicable linear codes, the range of $l$, or both.

-To also bound on separating redundancy from above, we refined two known approaches and proved general bounds that are applicable even when little structural information is available other than the basic code parameters.
+To also bound separating redundancy from above, we refined two known approaches and proved general bounds that are applicable even when little structural information is available other than the basic code parameters.
 Through theoretical analyses and numerical examples, our theorems were shown to be much sharper than the previously known bounds in many cases.

 It should be noted, however, that there is still a considerable gap between the best upper and lower bounds in general.
-Although we expect that a fundamentally different approach is required to substantially improve our bounds, minor improvements might be possible within the same framework through, for instance, the probabilisitic method by random sampling without replacement and/or a more careful analysis on the required number of rows to fix all blemishes.
-It would be an interesting combinatorial problem on its own to bound separating redundancy as tightly as possible in the general case.
+Although minor improvements might be possible within the same framework through, for instance, the probabilisitic method by random sampling without replacement and/or a more careful analysis on the required number of rows to fix all blemishes, we expect that a fundamentally different approach is required to substantially improve our bounds.
+In fact, the same type of mathematical difficulty appears in closely related studies that aim to find the theoretical limits of similar concepts regarding the number of rows of a special parity-check matrix such as \textit{stopping redundancy} \cite{Schwartz:2006,Han:2007,Han:2008a} for erasure channels and \textit{trapping redundancy} \cite{Laendner:2009,Tsunoda:2016a} for additive noise.